sneakers-the-rat/infrastructure/_sections/2_9_communication.md

-!! need introduction!

 It's time to start thinking about interfaces.
 We have sketched our system in turtle-like pseudocode, but directly interacting with our linking syntax would be labor intensive and technically challenging.
 Instead we can start thinking about tools for interacting with it in an abstract way.
 Beneath every good interface we're familiar with, a data model lies in wait.
-A .docx file is just a zipped archive full of xml, so a document with the single word "melon" is actually represented (after some preamble) like:
+A .docx file is just a zipped archive full of xml, so a blank word document that contains the single word "melon" is actually represented (after some preamble) like:

 ```xml
 <w:body>